GarimaChauhan16/Plotly--Belly_Button_Biodiversity/README.md

 ## Background

-The objective of this project is to perform a Full-Stack Data Analysis to build an interactive dashboard exploring the Belly Button Biodiversity Dataset using Plotly.js, Flask and Heroku
+The objective of this project is to build a Full-Stack application to build an interactive dashboard exploring the Belly Button Biodiversity Dataset using Plotly.js, Flask and Heroku

 ## Objectives

 ### Step 1 - Plotly.js

-Use Plotly.js to build interactive charts for your dashboard.
+Using Plotly.js to build interactive charts for the dashboar:

-* Create a PIE chart that uses data from your samples route (`/samples/<sample>`) to display the top 10 samples.
+* Create a PIE chart that uses data from a samples route (`/samples/<sample>`) to display the top 10 samples.

   * Use `sample_values` as the values for the PIE chart.